A fun way to discover the history of cars

 The models follow on from each other on the exhibition track to the delight of both young and old: Ford Model T, Beetle, 2CV, 4CV, Bugatti type 40, Simca Chambord, Rolls-Royce, etc. Each car is paraded past the audience while its history and anecdotes are told.
 The parade around the arena will be presided over by Mr Loyal, who will guide visitors throughout the show.
 The cars will be driven around the arena in chronological order and star in short sketches.

-He invites visitors to the Cité de l'Automobile to discover or rediscover cars that shaped history over 3 major periods:
+Discover or rediscover cars that shaped history over 3 major periods:

 - The origins of the car and the advent of the engine from 1885 to 1905: visitors will learn about the transition from horse-drawn vehicles to the car with one of the first bicycles or the De Dion-Bouton.
 The evolution of mechanics is underway...